The Unicorn in the Garden: Plot summary

 A husband sees a unicorn in the family garden and tells his wife about it.
 She ridicules him, telling him "the unicorn is a mythical beast" and calls him a "booby".
 When he persists, she threatens to send him to the "booby hatch" (the mental institution).
 He persists, and she summons the authorities.
 However, after she tells them what her husband saw and they note her own somewhat loony-looking facial features, they force her into a straitjacket.
 They then ask the husband if he told his wife he had seen a unicorn.
-Not wanting to be locked up himself, he prudently tells them that he has not, because "the unicorn is a mythical beast."
+This gives the husband a way to get rid of a cranky wife, and he tells them,"The unicorn is a mythical beast."
 Thus they take the wife away instead, and "the husband lived happily ever after".
 The story ends with, "Moral: Don't count your boobies before they're hatched", a play on the popular adage, "Don't count your chickens before they're hatched".
 Thus, the moral advises not to expect one's hopes to be a certainty.

+Another short story by Thurber, “The Catbird Seat” has a similar theme.